HyperTars/ComputerOrganization-MIPS_Pipeline/README.md

 # ComputerOrganization-MIPS
-This is a Computer Organization and Design course project including MultiCycle MIPS CPU and 5-level pipelined MIPS CPU.
+This is a Computer Organization and Design course project including using Quartus II to design parts of a CPU and designing Single-Line MIPS CPU, MultiCycle MIPS CPU and 5-Level Pipelined MIPS CPU.